Naval Air Training Command

 It conducts operations aboard five Naval Air Stations in three states.
 The Mission of Naval Air Training Command is to train the world’s finest combat quality aviation professionals, delivering them at the right time, in the right numbers, and at the right cost.

+Chief of Naval Air Training

-Commanded by RDML Richard T. Brophy, the Chief of Naval Air Training (CNATRA), CNATRA and NATRACOM are headquartered on board Naval Air Station Corpus Christi, Texas.
+The Chief of Naval Air Training (CNATRA), currently RADM Max G. McCoy Jr., leads the Naval Air Training Command (NATRACOM) and is headquartered on board Naval Air Station Corpus Christi, Texas.
 As recently as 2009, NATRACOM's 739 aircraft logged 358,449 flight hours, nearly a third of the Department of the Navy total for that fiscal year.
 To put those numbers in perspective, CNATRA flew 28% of the combined Navy and Marine Corps flight hours with 19% of the aircraft.
-In that same time more than 2,400 Naval Aviators, Naval Flight Officers (NFO) and Naval Aircrewmen earned their “Wings of Gold”.
+In that same time more than 2,400 Naval Aviators, Naval Flight Officers (NFO) and Naval Aircrewmen earned their "Wings of Gold".

 Subordinate commands

 CNATRA leads the Naval Air Training Command (NATRACOM) composed of five Training Air Wings.
 The five active wings are home to seventeen Training Squadrons, designated VT and HT squadrons.